+Plastic pollution in the ocean has notably led to disastrous consequences on the balance of marine ecosystems.
 Every year, 10 million tons of plastic are dumped in our oceans; that represents the equivalent of more than one truckload every minute.
-If current production and waste management trends continue, roughly 12 billion tons of plastic waste will end up in landfills and in naturals environments by 2050; If we consider that the Empire State Building weighs 1,5 million tons, that’s the equivalent of 8,000 Empire State Buildings.
+If current production and waste management trends continue, roughly 12 billion tons of plastic waste will end up in landfills and in naturals environments by 2050.

-Research suggests that the total economic damage to the world’s marine ecosystem caused by plastic amounts to at least $13 billion every year.
+Research suggests that the total economic effect of plastic pollution to the world’s marine ecosystem caused by plastic amounts to at least $13 billion every year.
 Another study highlights that because only 14% of plastic packaging is recycled, the sum of USD 80-120 billion gets lost in the economy every year.

 The plastics economy is unequivocally broken.
 While the demand for plastic consumption is expected to double in the next two decades, solutions are urgently needed.

-In addition to damaging the economy and causing the depletion of fossil resources, plastic pollution has been having disastrous consequences on marine life.
+In addition to damaging the economy and causing the depletion of fossil resources, plastic pollution in the ocean has been having dreadful repercussions on marine life.

-At the current rate, it is to be expected that the oceans will contain more plastic by weigh than fish by 2050 according to the Ellen MacArthur Foundation’s 2016 report.
+If no action is taken to slow down the current rate of plastic pollution in the ocean, it is to be expected that the oceans will contain more plastic than fish by weight by 2050 according to the Ellen MacArthur Foundation’s 2016 report.

 Distressingly, most of the deaths to animals are caused by entanglement or starvation.
 Seals, whales, turtles, and other animals are strangled by abandoned fishing gear or discarded six-pack rings.